GraphicsProgramming/learnd3d11/docs/1-introduction/1-1-getting-started/1-1-1-hello-window.md

 You could also call it game loop, since in here everything happens.
 From reading keyboard and mouse input, reacting to it, to telling the graphics card to put a frog on the screen.
-It will keep doing it, until it gets signaled to not to do that anymore because you closed the window for example ([glfwWindowShouldClose](https://www.glfw.org/docs/3.3/group__window.html#ga24e02fbfefbb81fc45320989f8140ab5)), or hit Escape and mapped Escape to close the window. [glfwPollEvents](https://www.glfw.org/docs/3.3/group__window.html#ga37bd57223967b4211d60ca1a0bf3c832) will make sure that `GLFW` knows about all required events coming from the operating system.
+It will keep doing it, until it gets signaled to not do that anymore because you closed the window for example ([glfwWindowShouldClose](https://www.glfw.org/docs/3.3/group__window.html#ga24e02fbfefbb81fc45320989f8140ab5)), or hit Escape and mapped Escape to close the window. [glfwPollEvents](https://www.glfw.org/docs/3.3/group__window.html#ga37bd57223967b4211d60ca1a0bf3c832) will make sure that `GLFW` knows about all required events coming from the operating system.